Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 Section 2 text.

-Best Practice
+💡 Pro Tips & Knowledge
-Place a blank line before and after the rule to ensure it is parsed correctly and doesn't get mistaken for a heading.
+Best Practice: Place a blank line before and after the rule to ensure it is parsed correctly and doesn't get mistaken for a heading.

-💡 Pro Knowledge:
-You can use more than three characters (e.g., ----------).
-The effect is the same.

 8. Links
 Inline Links